Economic, social and environmental justice though independent politics.

 A: Aiming to build an entirely new party allows the PPOF to champion a winning new strategy.
-This will involve not only remaining independent from the two major parties and articulating a strong progressive populist message, but also developing party organization, running viable candidates, and gaining political power from the bottom up.
-In this way, we can make much more of a difference than if we join other efforts that are not so oriented toward achieving electoral results.
+This approach involves not only remaining independent from the two major parties and articulating a strong progressive populist message, but also developing party organization, running viable candidates, and gaining political power from the bottom up.
+In that way, we can make much more of a difference than if we join other efforts that are not so oriented toward achieving electoral results.

 Existing national left third parties, unfortunately, do not really aim to win.
 They often promote long-shot candidates who perform poorly, and they seem committed to continuing to do so.
 Joining or assisting these parties probably won’t change them into more electorally competitive organizations.

 Of course, since the first Sanders presidential campaign various other groups have formed for the purpose of building a new national progressive party.
 Yet they've failed to move their vision forward by committing to a serious grassroots, democratic party-building process.
 As a result, these "proto-party" groups have either collapsed, withered away, or remained stuck gathering endorsements and seeking social media attention.
 Joining or helping them is unlikely to make them more effective.

 Generally, unity among third party progressives is desirable.
 But in the end, it is best to unite around a party-building project with real potential, even if that requires creating something new (with a solid strategic and organizational foundation).
 That's what the PPOF aims to establish -- a viable new progressive third party.
 This party will aim to attract a wide range of activists and other citizens interested in actually winning power on behalf of a better society.